 - MTA receives monthly payments beginning in May of MMTOA Receipts, with the first quarter of the State's appropriation for the succeeding year advanced into the fourth quarter of MTA's calendar year.
-MTA continues to monitor the effect of not having MMTOA Receipts available during the first quarter of the calendar year to determine if working capital borrowings may be necessary for cash flow needs.
-In 2015, MMTOA Receipts remained at the same level as in 2014, because the State redirected a portion of MMTOA funds from the operating budget to the capital budget. - "Urban Tax" collection reflects the activity level of certain commercial real estate transactions in the City.
+MTA continues to monitor the effect of not having MMTOA Receipts available during the first quarter of the calendar year to determine if working capital borrowings may be necessary for cash flow needs. - "Urban Tax" collection reflects the activity level of certain commercial real estate transactions in the City.
 Urban Tax revenues declined in 2017 due to fewer significantly large transactions (valued over \$100 million) as compared to 2015 and 2016.
-In 2018, MTA saw an increase in Urban Tax revenues from the prior year, as a result of both an overall stronger commercial real estate economy and an uptick in the value of significantly large transactions. - Mortgage recording taxes consist of two separate taxes: the MRT-1 Tax, which is imposed on borrowers of recorded mortgages of real property; and the MRT-2 Tax, which is a tax imposed on the institutional lender.
-These taxes are collected by the City and the seven other counties within

-MTA's service area.
+In 2018 and 2019, MTA saw an increase in Urban Tax revenues from the prior year, as a result of both an overall stronger commercial real estate economy and an uptick in the value of significantly large transactions.

+- Mortgage recording taxes consist of two separate taxes: the MRT-1 Tax, which is imposed on borrowers of recorded mortgages of real property; and the MRT-2 Tax, which is a tax imposed on the institutional lender.
+These taxes are collected by the City and the seven other counties within MTA's service area.
 Mortgage recording taxes are used for Transit and Commuter Systems purposes after the payment of MTA Headquarters' expenses and MTA Bus debt service (\$25 million annually beginning in 2009).
-Since 2009, even though mortgage recording tax receipts have grown in six out of the last seven years, MTA Headquarters expenses and MTA Bus debt service expenses have continued to exceed MRT receipts, resulting in no Excess Mortgage Recording Tax transfers to the Transit and Commuter Systems.

-- City Subsidy for MTA Bus was higher in 2017 predominantly due to the timing of payments received.
+Since 2009, even though mortgage recording tax receipts have grown in seven out of the last eight years, MTA Headquarters expenses and MTA Bus debt service expenses have continued to exceed MRT receipts, resulting in no Excess Mortgage Recording Tax transfers to the Transit and Commuter Systems. - City Subsidy for MTA Bus was higher in 2017 predominantly due to the timing of payments received.
 MTA received one extra monthly payment made in 2017 (only 11 payments were made in 2016) and an additional quarterly payment, which is usually reconciled in the following year.
-In 2018, there was a decrease in receipts for MTA Bus, resulting from the additional quarterly payment that was made in 2017. - Revenues from Investment of Capital Program Funds substantially all of the investment income is generated from bond proceeds, such as funds held in anticipation of expenditure on project costs. - In 2016, \$45.3 million of revenues on deposit in the Debt Service Fund were replaced with proceeds of certain Transportation Revenue Bonds permitting such revenues to be used together with other available moneys to prepay outstanding 2 Broadway Certificates of Participation.
-As a result, 2016 Debt Service reported in the above table is lower by \$45.3 million than it would have been if such transaction had not occurred. - Totals may not add due to rounding.
+In 2018, there was a decrease in receipts for MTA Bus, resulting from the additional quarterly payment that was made in 2017.
+In 2019, the increase in receipts for MTA Bus is the result of higher monthly fixed payments and an additional quarterly payment made in 2019. - Revenues from Investment of Capital Program Funds substantially all of the investment income is generated from bond proceeds, such as funds held in anticipation of expenditure on project costs. - In 2016, \$45.3 million of revenues on deposit in the Debt Service Fund were replaced with proceeds of certain Transportation Revenue Bonds permitting such revenues to be used together with other available moneys to prepay outstanding 2 Broadway Certificates of Participation.
+As a result, 2016 Debt Service reported in the above table is lower by \$45.3 million than it would have been if such transaction had not occurred.

-Table 2b sets forth, by major category, for the five years ended December 31, 2018, all of the system operating revenues, expenses, adjustments, prior-year carryover and net cash balance.
+Table 2b sets forth, by major category, for the five years ended December 31, 2019, all of the system operating revenues, expenses, adjustments, prior-year carryover and net cash balance.
 This information contained in Table 2b may not be indicative of future results of operations and financial condition.
 The information in Table 2b has been prepared by MTA management based on MTA financial plans.
+See "SOURCES OF PAYMENT - Factors Affecting Revenues - The COVID-19 Pandemic" in Part II; see also the Third Quarterly Update to the ADS, dated March 2, 2021, the Second Quarterly Update to the ADS, dated November 24, 2020, the Supplement to the ADS, dated August 28, 2020 and the First Quarterly Update to the ADS, dated August 3, 2020.

+Table 2b

-Table 2bMTA Consolidated Statement of Operations by Category (\$ in millions)
+MTA Consolidated Statement of Operations by Category (\$ in millions)